cdown/chrisdown.name/_posts/2026-03-17-zswap-vs-zram-when-to-use-what.md

 As I went over in my [SREcon talk](https://www.youtube.com/watch/beefUhRH5lU), relying on the kernel's built-in OOM killer to save responsiveness is often a losing battle.
-The kernel doesn't actually know when it is out of memory, it only knows that it has tried very hard to reclaim memory and failed.
+The kernel doesn't actually know when it is out of memory in any direct sense: being "out of memory" means not just that memory is full, but that there is nothing left to reclaim -- and the only way to determine that is to attempt the full reclaim cycle and have it fail.

 Before the OOM killer is ever invoked, the kernel enters a cycle of aggressive
 reclaim: